Generalizing to Unseen Domains: A Survey on Domain Generalization: Datasets, Evaluation, and Benchmark

 \subsection{Evaluation}

 To test \dg algorithm on a test domain, three strategies are proposed~\cite{gulrajani2021search}, namely, \emph{Test-domain validation set}, \emph{Leave-one-domain-out cross-validation}, and \emph{Training-domain validation set}.
 Test-domain validation set utilizes parts of the target domain as validations.
 Although it can obtain the best performance in most circumstances for that validation and testing share the same distribution, there is often no access to targets when training, which means it cannot be adopted in real applications.
 Leave-one-domain-out is another strategy to choose the final model when training data contains multiple sources.
 It leaves one training source as the validation while treating the others as the training part.
 Obviously, when only a single source exists in the training data, it is no longer applicable.
 In addition, due to different distributions among sources and targets, final results rely heavily on the selections of validation, which makes final results unstable.
 The most common strategy for \dg is Training-domain validation set which is used in most existing work.
 In this strategy, each source is split into two parts, the training part and the validation part.
 All training parts are combined for training while all validation parts are combined for selecting the best model.
 Since there still exists divergences between the combined validation and the real unseen targets, this simple and most popular strategy cannot achieve the best performance for some time.

-We need to mention that there may exist other evaluation protocols for DG or OOD such as \citet{ye2021towards} since designing effective evaluation protocols is often consistent with the OOD performance.
-Currently, most of the works adopted the train-domain validation strategy.
+We need to mention that there may exist other evaluation protocols for DG such as \citep{ye2021towards} since designing effective evaluation protocols is often consistent with the OOD performance.
+Currently, most of the works adopted the train-domain validation strategy which may not always generate good performance since the distribution of validation set is not the same as the new training data.
+On the other hand, using accuracy alone may not be sufficient to valid the model performance.
+We are looking forward to new evaluation metrics that can truly reflect the properties test distributions as much as possible in order to obtain better results.\looseness=-1